Forest School Behaviour Policy

 Anti-bullying.

-At Forest School we continue with the East Wichel Community Primary School and Nursery anti-bullying policy which can be found on the school website.
+At Forest School we follow the East Wichel Community Primary School and Nursery anti-bullying policy which can be found on the school website.

 Statement of Intent.